nats-io/nats-server/CONTRIBUTING.md

 ## Getting started

-There are there general ways you can contribute to this repo:
+There are three general ways you can contribute to this repo:

 - Proposing an enhancement or new feature
 - Reporting a bug or regression